DeborahRise/ExcuseGenerator-App/README.md

 For this App, the excuses are generated using an API '`https://excuser-three.vercel.app/v1/excuse/${excuseee}`' My thinking is, based on statistics and some kind of questionnaire, various excuses have been collected stored in a database and now we have access to this DB using an API.

+## Teaser
+The is one excuse I really Love:
+"[{"id":514,"excuse":"I saw many strangers following my car so I took the longest route possible to reach today.","category":"funny"}]"

+- **P.S**
+The excuses are returned as an object, so I had to use the dot notation to target the actual excuse

 Check it Out